coder/coder/docs/quickstart/azure.md

 <img src="../images/quickstart/azure/azure6.png">

-Click `Go to resource` in the Virtual machine and copy the public IP address.
+Click `Go to resource` in the virtual machine and copy the public IP address.
 You will need it to SSH into the virtual machine via your local machine.

 Follow [these instructions](https://learn.microsoft.com/en-us/azure/virtual-machines/linux-vm-connect?tabs=Linux) to SSH into the virtual machine.
 Once on the VM, you can run and install Coder using your method of choice.
 For the fastest install, we recommend running Coder as a system service.

 ## Install Coder

-For this instance, we will run Coder as a service command, however you can run Coder a multitude of different ways.
+For this instance, we will run Coder as a system service, however you can run Coder a multitude of different ways.
 You can learn more about those [here](https://coder.com/docs/coder-oss/latest/install).

 In the Azure VM instance, run the following command to install Coder